You only need 3 ingredients (banana, eggs and oats) to make these healthy, banana pancakes. EASY, kid-friendly and perfect for using up bananas.

 Add a spoonful of peanut butter and a pinch of cinnamon to take these to the next level.
 These pancakes taste like a treat, but are full of wholesome ingredients!

 If you’re not familiar with banana-egg pancakes, these aren’t just any pancakes.
-They are made completely of mashed, ripe bananas, eggs and oats.
+They are made completely of mashed, overripe bananas, eggs and oats.

 Just 3 ingredients!
 Making them an easy, healthy breakfast.
-I love serving them to my kids, but I also like to make these as a post-workout breakfast for myself.
-They are full of protein and naturally sweetened with the banana.
+I love serving them to my banana bread loving-kids, but I also like to make these as a post-workout breakfast for myself.

-I add a pinch of cinnamon, a spoonful of peanut butter and sometimes a sprinkling of chocolate chips for extra deliciousness.
+I add a pinch of cinnamon, a splash of vanilla extract, a spoonful of peanut butter or almond butter and sometimes a sprinkling of chocolate chips for extra deliciousness.

-These pancakes couldn’t be easier to make!
-They are perfect for busy mornings or anytime you have bananas to use up.
+These easy banana pancakes couldn’t be easier to make!
+They are perfect for busy mornings or anytime you have ripe or fresh bananas to use up.
+No wet ingredients and dry ingredients needed.
+All you need is one bowl!

 1. First start by mashing the banana….

-2. Then add the eggs, oats and a pinch of salt and cinnamon.
+2. Then add the eggs, oats to the banana mixture along with a pinch of salt and cinnamon.

 4. Add a dollop of peanut butter if you like and swirl it into the batter!

-5. Cook in a nonstick skillet in a little butter over medium heat for about 2 minutes, until set.
+5. Cook in a nonstick skillet in a little melted butter or vegetable oil over medium heat for about 2 minutes, until set.
 You’ll want to make sure the heat isn’t too high so they don’t burn.
+You don’t want a super hot skillet.
 (Add a few chocolate chips if you like!)

 6. Flip and cook for another 30 seconds on the second side.
-ENJOY!
+Repeat with the remaining batter.

 My all-time favorite non-stick is this small scanpan.
 I use it every single day and it’s the perfect size for making these pancakes!